devcybiko/gregsmithwiki/content/classnotes/bootcampsurvivorsclub/index.md

 2019 marks the fourth year in a row with Rust at the top of the loved charts.

 ### Top 5 most dreaded languages:
+(Greg Says: You should charge extra to work in these languages)

 **VBA:**  75.2%
 **Objective-C:**  68.7%